adamfeuer/nuttx-companion/docs/user/drivers.rst

   * Look at register names listed in the datasheet for the peripheral.
   * Search the NuttX codebase for the register names (try several different ones).
+  * Note that you'll have to compare the datasheet to the header and code files to see if there are differences; there will usually be some differences between architectures, and they can be significant.

 * Find a similar driver in U-Boot source code: